vapolia/Svg-Samples/README.md

         app:svg="info.svg" />
 ```

-Note that as the svg has an intrinsic width computed from its height and its aspect ratio, the width displayed by the designer is incorrect.
-You can correct the designer by assigning a design time only value to `layout_width` using the `tools` prefix: `tools:layout_width="30dp"` which requires the `xmlns:tools` namespace declaration.
+Note that since the SVG has an intrinsic width calculated from its height and aspect ratio, the width displayed by the designer is incorrect.
+You can correct this in the designer by assigning a design-time only value to `layout_width` using the `tools` prefix: `tools:layout_width="30dp"` which requires the `xmlns:tools` namespace declaration.
 </details>

-**Android native**  (not maui android): set back button toolbar icon
+**Android native**  (not MAUI Android): set the icon for the back button in the toolbar

 ```csharp
 var toolbar = FindViewById<Toolbar>(Resource.Id.toolbar);
 toolbar.NavigationIcon = SvgFactory.GetDrawable("backward.svg", "000000=>FFFFFF");
 ```

-**iOS/Android: Load svg from a background thread**
+**iOS/Android: Load an SVG from a background thread**
 <details>
     <summary>Click to expand</summary>
 See [this gist](https://gist.github.com/softlion/17aea986a8ea3594595ddf869ee49b37)